 Clients always came back captivated and delighted to have travelled and met the humble people of this beautiful land.

-When Aung San Suu Kyi first hinted her acceptance of tourists returning to Myanmar she stressed that this should be responsible travel, travelling with ‘eyes open’ and actively encouraged what has subsequently been referred to as higher-spend, lower density tourism, which for us is no change to what we were offering before.
+When Aung San Suu Kyi first hinted her acceptance of tourists returning to Burma she stressed that this should be responsible travel, travelling with ‘eyes open’ and actively encouraged what has subsequently been referred to as higher-spend, lower density tourism, which for us is no change to what we were offering before.

 Up until recently, there were sanctions in place against trading with companies that have direct government connections.
 Some of these businesses were connected with tourism.

 We can tell you which hotels and services are owned by government officials if wish to avoid them.
 We prefer not to use hotels and services that have connections with the government, and instead we favour smaller, privately owned entities that include our local family-run partner, who employs over 200 staff.

 Audley staff and clients raised funds to rebuild a school after it was destroyed by Cyclone Nargis, and we encourage Audley travellers to visit the school as part of their tour and make a donation to its ongoing operation.